EdwinACL831/57blocks/README.md

 # 57blocks

-This homework consist about creating an API (REST or GraphQL) That does:
+This project consist about creating an API (REST or GraphQL) That does:

 * Create New Users and store them in the DB
 * Authenticate the existing Users